nikita0527/techfolios.github.io/events/workshops-2016.md

 This session will be of particular use to students early in their degree program.
 In addition to assessing ways to improve your current portfolio, we will discuss ways you can leverage your future semesters so that you have an awesome professional portfolio by the time you graduate.

+Be sure to bring your laptop to this session!
+This workshop is not a "lecture": you will spend the hour actually reviewing and improving your portfolio using your laptop under our supervision.

 ### Workshop 3: TechFolio Internals Hacking

 *Wednesday, November 16, 2016.
 4:30-5:30pm, POST 318B (ICSpace).*